GASP 2019: Parkland Rambler

 The Great Annual Saskatchewan Pedal (GASP) provides an introduction to cycle touring in a supportive manner.
 Luggage is transported for cyclists in vans with trailers that make periodic stops and provide refreshments including juice, water, fruit and light snacks.
 The objective of GASP is to provide a cycle touring experience that will foster cycle touring in the Province and the development of tours by other cycling bodies and clubs in Saskatchewan.

-GASP 2018 will be exploring the South West area of Saskatchewan.
-Starting and ending in the town of Gull Lake and encompassing over 500 km of cycling.
-Along the way there will be opportunities to explore the Great Sand Hills, Cypress Hills, and Fort Walsh.
+GASP 2019 will be exploring some of the parkland area of eastern Saskatchewan.
+Starting and ending in the town of Watson and encompassing over 660 km of cycling.
+Along the way there will be opportunities to explore the great communities and parks.
 The tentative tour route is shown and described below however it is subject to change as tour logistics are established.